devxoul/CocoaSeeds/README.md

 Why?
 ----

-- iOS 7 projects are not available to use Swift libraries from [CocoaPods](https://cocoapods.org) or [Carthage](https://github.com/Carthage/Carthage).
+- iOS 7 projects do not support the use of Swift libraries from [CocoaPods](https://cocoapods.org) or [Carthage](https://github.com/Carthage/Carthage).
     > ld: warning: embedded dylibs/frameworks only run on iOS 8 or later

-- CocoaSeeds just downloads the source code and add to your Xcode project.
-No static libraries, no dynamic frameworks at all.
+- CocoaSeeds just downloads the source code and add it to your Xcode project.
+No static libraries, no dynamic frameworks.
 - Git Submodule sucks.
 - It can be used with CocoaPods and Carthage.